Search Engine Optimization (SEO) and Social Marketing Optimization (SMO)

 This factor measures the number of inbound links to a specific page on your web site from specific pages on other web sites whose topic is similar to yours.
 It is another measure of linking relevance.

-I can work with you to implement these SEO strategies for your web site.
-But, the burden is on you to provide the web user with interesting, new, high-quality content.
-If your content is very good, then more people will link to your web site or refer to you in their blogs, which will increase your rank in search results.
+I can work with you to implement these SEO methods for your web site.
+The burden is on you to provide your readers with high-quality content.
+If your content is very good, then more people will link to your web site or refer to you in blogs, which will increase your rank in search results.